-It goes without saying about the advantages of mentors in an intern’s career path.
-Potential mentors sometimes become the primary reason students excel in their studies and employment.
-Students adapt faster to the dynamic workplace culture.
+It goes without saying about the advantages of mentors in an intern’s career path on the way to form their future career.
+Potential mentors sometimes become the primary reason students excel in their studies and employment as well as their professional development.
+Student interns adapt faster to the dynamic workplace culture.
 With a successful internship experience, the mind opens up to see opportunities for students to learn and grow that they otherwise may not notice.

 What is an Intern Mentoring Program?

 The Intern Mentoring Program pairs beginning interns with more experienced staff members in order to provide guidance and support throughout the internship process.
 The program is designed to help interns transition into their new roles, and to provide them with the tools and resources they need to be successful.
 Mentoring interns typically lasts for the duration of the internship, and includes regular check-ins and feedback sessions.
 Mentors also serve as a resource for questions and concerns, and can help connect interns with other staff members and resources.
 The Intern Mentoring Program is an important part of the intern experience, and has been shown to improve internship satisfaction and outcomes.

 For students who finished their graduation, seeking internships plays a vital role in finding employment and becoming resourceful employees.
 A student’s number of internships and grades are significant contributors to initial career success.

 More often than not, the school education system is not enough for students to deal with real-life scenarios and careers.Findings show that students who intern are 13 percent more likely to find a full-time job after graduation than those who do not have intern experience.
 Graduates feel more confident with the practical work experience that internships offer as it equips them more with the knowledge and skill base in their specialization.